 So Which One Is It?

-When it comes down to it, as far as high-temperature (as for steaks) searing goes, both pans are equally efficient.
-A skillet offers advantages when sautéing, and a sauté pan offers advantages when shallow frying, moderate-temperature searing (as for chicken pieces), or braising.
+When it comes down to it, as far as high-temperature searing (as for steaks) goes, the pans are equally efficient.
+A skillet offers advantages for sautéing, and a sauté pan offers advantages for shallow-frying, moderate-temperature searing (as for chicken pieces), or braising.
 In an ideal world, you'd have both, but if I had to pick one, I'd go with the skillet, as sautéing is a step in nearly every recipe I make.

 Whichever pan you choose, there are a few things to keep in mind while shopping.

 - Avoid disk-bottomed pans.
-Disk-bottomed pans are stainless steel pans with an aluminum disk welded to the bottom of them.
-Conceptually they work the same way as clad products but the disks have a tendency to fall off.
+Disk-bottomed pans are stainless steel pans with an aluminum disk welded to the bottom.
+Conceptually, they work the same way as clad products, but the disks have a tendency to fall off.
 They also don't distribute heat to the sides of the pan.

-- If it's your first pan, don't buy a nonstick.
-A nonstick pan is great for some uses.
-Eggs, pancakes, super delicate fish, but a stainless pan is far more versatile.
+- If it's your first pan, don't buy nonstick.
+A nonstick pan is great for some uses—eggs, pancakes, super-delicate fish—but a stainless pan is far more versatile.
 You can heat it hotter, giving you a better sear.
-It is also superior at developing fond—the flavorful browned bits stuck to the bottom of the pan after searing that are the base for any number of pan sauces
+It's also superior for developing fond—the flavorful browned bits stuck to the bottom of the pan after searing that form the base of any number of pan sauces.

-- And the number 1 rule: You get what you pay for.
-Those $24.99 13-piece pan sets look like a great deal until you try sweating onions in them and find half your onions burning while the other half are raw, or realize that it doesn't retain enough heat to sear more than half a steak at a time
+- And the number one rule: You get what you pay for.
+Those $24.99, 13-piece pan sets look like a great deal, until you try sweating onions in them and find half your onions burning while the other half are raw, or realize that the pans don't retain enough heat to sear more than half a steak at a time.